Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/advancedWorkflows.md

 **Note:** The `Jump to Frame` advanced workflow will only work for Note entities relating to an existing scene in the current Unity project.
-Also, there must exist a Main timeline in the scene.
+Also, there must exist a Main Timeline in the scene.
 (see [Establishing the Main Timeline](#establishing-the-main-timeline)).

-When successful, the Main timeline will be selected, and its frame will be set to the value reflected by the Shotgun Note entity.
+When successful, the Main Timeline will be selected, and its frame will be set to the value reflected by the Shotgun Note entity.

 <img src="images/jump_to_frame_focused_main.png" style="border: 1px solid black"/>

 #### Establishing the Main Timeline
-Timeline assets can be assigned to multiple playable directors in Unity.
-There is no strict concept of a Main playable director or timeline in Unity.
-The [Jump to Frame](#jump-to-frame) advanced workflow needs a way to identify the Main timeline so it can select its playable director and set its frame value.
+Timeline Assets can be assigned to multiple Playable Directors in Unity.
+There is no strict concept of a Main Playable Director or Timeline in Unity.
+The [Jump to Frame](#jump-to-frame) advanced workflow needs a way to identify the Main Timeline so it can select its Playable Director and set its frame value.

-`tk-config-unity` determines which timeline is the Main one by searching for Game Objects tagged with a specific name.
-By default, if a Game Object is tagged `MainTimeline` and possesses a playable director driving a timeline asset, then this timeline is considered as the Main timeline.
+`tk-config-unity` determines which Timeline is the Main one by searching for Game Objects tagged with a specific name.
+By default, if a Game Object is tagged `MainTimeline` and possesses a Playable Director driving a Timeline instance, then this Timeline instance is considered as the Main Timeline.

 To tag a Game Object, select it and choose `MainTimeline` in the list of tags
 <img src="images/tagging_main_timeline.png" style="border: 1px solid black"/>